Opel: Buick Regal (fifth generation, 2009–2017, and sixth generation, 2018–2020)

 The last two generations of the Buick Regal have been rebadged versions of the Opel Insignia.
 The main differences are the modified radiator grill and the altered colour of the passenger compartment illumination (blue instead of red).
 The Regal GS is comparable to the Insignia OPC.
 The 5th generation Buick Regal was first assembled alongside the Insignia at the Opel plant in Rüsselsheim.
 In the first quarter of 2011, it began to be built on the flexible assembly line at the GM plant in Oshawa, Ontario, Canada.
 All 6th generation Buick Regals were built alongside the Insignia at the Opel plant in Rüsselsheim, Germany.

 Buick Cascada

-The Buick Cascada is a rebadged Opel Cascada, built in Poland and sold in the United States unchanged from the Opel in all but badging.
+The Buick Cascada was a rebadged Opel Cascada, built in Poland and sold in the United States unchanged from the Opel in all but badging.

 Buick LaCrosse

-Unlike the vehicles listed above, the Buick LaCrosse is not a rebadged version of an Opel model.
-However, it is based on a long-wheelbase version of the Opel-developed Epsilon II-platform, so shares many key components with the Opel Insignia and thereby the Buick Regal.
+Unlike the vehicles listed above, the Buick LaCrosse was not a rebadged version of an Opel model.
+However, it was based on a long-wheelbase version of the Opel-developed Epsilon II-platform, so shared many key components with the Opel Insignia and thereby the Buick Regal.